 In the world of experimental (non-clinical) research, GLP represents a comprehensive quality management system for research laboratories and organizations.
 Its primary goal is to guarantee the uniformity, consistency, reliability, reproducibility, quality, and integrity of products developed for human or animal health, encompassing pharmaceuticals.

 GLP extends its application from physio-chemical properties to a range of safety tests, spanning from acute to chronic toxicity studies and tests.
-This quality system is pertinent to non-clinical health studies assessing the safety or efficacy of products in development for people.
+This quality system is important for studies that aren’t about treating patients directly but focus on ensuring that new health products are safe and effective for people.

 It is essential to clarify that GLP, functioning as a data and operational quality system, differs from laboratory safety standards concerning protective equipment like gloves and glasses.
-The core principles of GLP focus on fostering safety, consistency, high quality, and reliability in non-clinical and laboratory testing processes.
+The main ideas behind GLP are to ensure safety, consistency, high quality, and reliability in lab tests that aren’t directly related to patient care.

 Notably, GLP’s scope is not confined to chemicals but extends to medical devices, food additives, packaging, color additives, animal food additives, non-pharmaceutical products, biological products, and electronic products.